The Hitchin Fibration for Symmetric Pairs: Galois Description of J for theta -Quasisplit Symmetric Pairs

-In this section, we make a small correction to the literature.
-The resulting description will necessarily be less clean and will involve a Weil restriction from a reducible variety.
-We will use this modified result to prove a clean description of a closely related group scheme in Section \ref{sec: relative dual centralizers}.
+In this section we provide a description of $J$ via Weil restriction.
+This is an analogue of the work of Donagi--Gaitsgory for the usual Hitchin fibration \cite{donagi2002gerbe}, and corrects the earlier works \cite{leslie,gppn}.
+We will use this modified result to prove a description of a closely related group scheme in Section \ref{sec: relative dual centralizers}.

 We let $\fc_G = \fg\git G$ denote the GIT base for $G$ and $\fc = \fp\git H$ the GIT base for $X = G/H$.
 Consider the base change

 We note that the map